 La Marca shoes for French Vogue, photography Guy Bourdin.
 This is a campaign I worked on in the early 80’s.
 Mr. Bourdin, projected his image onto a black and white TV, then made another image.
 We double up the image to create a spread.
 Classic black and white aesthetic, French style and clever art direction too…magnifique!

 I have always enjoyed working in fashion, mostly because I love working with and making images.
-Fashion is challenging in unique ways, not highly conceptual in the traditional sense of advertising ideas but highly conceptual as a representation of an emotional need, the clothing, the fashion… is the idea, it is the mood, the projection, the persona.
+Fashion is challenging in unique ways, not highly conceptual in the traditional sense of advertising ideas but highly conceptual as a representation of an emotional need, the clothing, the fashion… is the idea, it is the mood, the attitude, the projection, the persona.
 The job of the fashion creative director, art director and photographer is to avoid over art directing the ad.
 We must elevate the work, that is the fashion, without competing with it for attention.
 It is a subtle balancing act that might best be described as restrained sophistication.

 Long before social media, there were photojournalists whose work was shared across traditional media channels.
 The right instincts, in the right moment, resulted in an image that captured the imagination, documented an event and told a story.
 A single image seen across all media channels.
-In today’s more media savvy environment, we might say it went viral.
+In today’s parlance, we might say it went viral.
 A single moment, a single image and a single opportunity to capture that image.
 Guts, instinct, talent, intuition, anticipation and a passion for the story; these are a few of the key ingredients for a successful photojournalist.